ChiedozieObidile/Dispenser/README.md

    - Creation of proposals by token holders
    - Voting on proposals with token-weighted voting power
    - Automatic vote counting and result determination
+   - Batch voting on multiple proposals

 3. **Treasury Management**
    - STX deposits into the DAO treasury
    - Execution of passed proposals, including fund transfers
+   - Batch execution of multiple proposals

 4. **Access Control**
    - Role-based permissions for various functions